OriginChain

 One database.
 Every shape.
 One write.

 We replaced Postgres + a vector DB + a graph DB + a search engine + a watcher with one substrate.
-Every write across every shape commits in one WAL frame - by construction, not by best-effort.
+Every write across every shape commits atomically - all shapes or none, by construction, not by best-effort.

 01 Atomic cross-shape writes

-One WAL frame, every shape.
+One atomic write, every shape.
 Either every shape sees the row, or none of them do.

 02 Hash-keyed k/v